MrZenW/varbox/README.md

-# varbox
+# VarBox
-A variable box
+An observable variable box